jrsousadev/graphql-crud-nodejs/README.md

-# 👨 CRUD GraphQL with Authentication
+# 👨 CRUD GraphQL with Type-GrapQL and Authentication